Scstechr/sudoku/README.md

 # sudoku

 ### Purpose
-Implement sudoku solver with many programming languages.
+Implement sudoku solver with several programming languages.

 ### Goal
 _"fill-able" cell meaning cell that has only one possibility of digit to fill._